rocketjishao/tagSeq/README.md

    i.
 To change the automatic conda activation because *auto_activate_base* is set to True.
 You can check this using the following command

     $ conda config --show | grep auto_activate_base

+     Note: for activating miniconda3, type in
+     source ~/miniconda3/bin/activate

 ## pycoQC